saitejapoluka249/ai-distributed-marketplace/PerformanceReport.md

 ![Performance Results](performace_results.png)

-## What Does This Mean?
+## Scenarios

 ### Scenario 1: Just 2 Users (1 Buyer, 1 Seller)

 This was obviously the fastest.
 The response time was super low (0.20 ms) because the computer didn't have to multitask.
 There was no waiting in line for the database.
-Also, because I used persistent connections (keeping the pipe open), the system didn't waste time reconnecting over and over. **The throughput was huge (over 9,600 ops/sec) because the server could dedicate 100% of its power to just these two clients.**
+Also, because I used persistent connections (keeping the pipe open), the system didn't waste time reconnecting over and over.
+The throughput was huge (over 9,600 ops/sec) because the server could dedicate 100% of its power to just these two clients.

 ### Scenario 2: 20 Users (10 Buyers, 10 Sellers)

-The response time went up a little bit to 2.36 ms, and the **throughput dropped to ~8,074 ops/sec**.
+The response time went up a little bit to 2.36 ms, and the throughput dropped to ~8,074 ops/sec.
 This happened because my computer had to start switching back and forth between 20 different threads (context switching).
-Even though 20 users isn't a lot, the "overhead" of managing them and making them wait for the database lock slowed the total speed down slightly compared to the single-user test.
+Even though 20 users isn't a lot, the "overhead" of managing them slowed the total speed down slightly compared to the single-user test.

 ### Scenario 3: 200 Users (100 Buyers, 100 Sellers)

 The response time jumped to about 29 ms. This makes sense because when 200 people ask for something at once, a line forms, and requests have to wait their turn.

-In this test, the **Throughput dropped further to ~6,800 ops/sec**.
+In this test, the Throughput dropped further to ~6,800 ops/sec.
 This happened because the system was under heavy stress.
-With 200 active threads, they started "fighting" over the database lock.
-The computer spent more time managing the traffic and waiting for the lock to open than actually processing the requests, which caused the overall speed to slow down.
+With 200 active threads, the computer spent more time managing the traffic and switching between tasks than actually processing the requests, which caused the overall speed to slow down.

+## Debugging & Challenges

+While running the evaluation script, I ran into two major issues that I had to fix:

+1. **"Broken Pipe" Errors (Port Exhaustion):**
+* **Issue:** At first, my code tried to open and close a new socket for every single request.
+When running 200 concurrent users, my computer ran out of available ports, causing the test to crash with `OSError: Broken pipe`.
+* **Solution:** I switched to Persistent Connections.
+Now, each client connects only once, sends all 1,000 requests over the same wire, and disconnects at the end.
+This eliminated the overhead and stopped the crashes.

+2. **Data Corruption due to Thread Safety:**
+* **Issue:** Initially, I used a single global TCP client variable in my server to connect to the database.
+When multiple threads tried to use this same socket at the exact same time, the messages got mixed up (interleaved), causing JSON parsing errors and connection failures.
+* **Solution:** I changed the design to use Thread-Local Connections.
+Now, every time a new client thread starts, it creates its own private TCP connection to the database.
+This ensures that threads never fight over the same socket, keeping the data clean and safe.

 ## Conclusion

 Overall, the system works well.
 It successfully handled 200 concurrent users without crashing.
-Although the speed slowed down a bit under maximum load (which is expected due to lock contention), it still processed over 6,800 operations per second, proving that the multi-threaded design is stable.
+Although the speed slowed down a bit under maximum load (which is expected due to context switching), it still processed over 6,800 operations per second, proving that the multi-threaded design is stable.